oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-apex-ui/ai-speech-apex-ui.md

     ![Navigate to Vision](images/show-current-job.png " ")

 5. Once the Job execution has been completed, view the speech converted to text.
-You can also feed this response text as input to OpenAI (which we will about talk in next lab)
+You can also feed this response text as input to AI (which we will about talk in next lab)

     ![Navigate to Vision](images/speech-ai-response.png " ")